ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

   - This cookie temporarily stores information about your configured requirements for Auth, Sign, and Payment requests.
 The data is retained only for the duration of an ongoing BankID transaction (i.e., Auth, Sign, or Payment).
 The cookie is session-based and is automatically deleted once the transaction is completed or when the user closes the browser.

 - Cookie: `__ActiveLogin.BankIdDeviceData`
-  - This cookie is used to store the device data for the user, in the default implementation, it is used to ensure that the device data is persistent across requests.
+  - This cookie is used to store the device data for the user and to ensure that the device data is persistent across requests.

 ___Note:___